Take a look at these decor ideas for giving a family room a brighter, and more updated look for spring!

 If you’ve been watching my Instagram stories, then you already know that I’ve been working on a whole new look for my family room for months.
 And today, I’m super excited to reveal it to you!
 This couldn’t be better timing as I’m a part of the Spring Tips And Ideas bloghop going on today along with several of my bloggy friends!
 If you’re coming over from The Pickled Rose, welcome!
 Kristi’s home is fabulous and filled with so many inspiring decorating and diy ideas.
 I love following her on Instagram too, where she shares lots of tips and how-to’s.

 Before we start on the tour of my updated family room, you might want to go HERE and take a look at what it looked like previously.
-It had a very themey farmhouse vibe going on, which I loved for a long time, but the room was ready for a brighter, more updated look with lots of spring touches – still farmhouse, but an updated version of it.
+It had a very themey farmhouse vibe going on, which I loved for a long time, but the room was ready for a brighter, more updated neutral look with lots of spring touches – still farmhouse, but an updated version of it.

 The only new furniture that I purchased for the makeover were the two recliners that flank the fireplace – and those were a necessity.
 If you had seen the condition of my husband’s beloved poofy brown leather recliner up close, you’d know that getting him a new chair was a must!
 Now finding him a chair, that would suit his idea of comfort and my idea of style, is a whole ‘nother story. 😀

 If you’re on the hunt for a recliner that is stylish, up to date and comfortable, I can definitely recommend these.
-If it helps at all, my husband is 6′ 2″ and needed something with good shoulder and neck support for those all important naps. #winkwink This isn’t a sponsored post at all, but I always love sharing good finds with you!
+If it helps at all, my husband is 6′ 2″ and needed something with good shoulder and neck support for those all important naps. #winkwink This isn’t a sponsored post at all, but I always love sharing good decor finds with you!

 The other very noticeable change in this room is above the fireplace where I removed the large architectural piece, that lived there for several years, and replaced it with a canvas print that I fell in love with.
 I wanted something that could remain here year round and that would allow me to do simple seasonal and holiday decorating around.
 The print came from At Home and is framed with an open backed frame from Hobby Lobby, which I painted black.

-My favorite color combination these days is shades of beige, gray, woods and white with touches of blue and greenery sprinkled in.
+My favorite color combination these days is shades of beige, soft gray, woods and whisper white with touches of blue and greenery sprinkled in.
 The weathered candlesticks (from my trip to Magnolia Market), the trio of beige and white vases (available HERE, HERE and HERE) and the lanterns (both sizes available HERE) along with a basket of greenery down on the hearth, work perfectly for me for decorating my fireplace this spring.

 The rug that I layered over our existing larger gray area rug brings those same colors into the room and helps to break up the sea of gray that existed in here before.
 I contemplated painting our entertainment center, but have decided not to.
 I really like the warmth that the wood adds to the room.